 Using a Site Administrator account to complete learning and other non-site administration tasks can lead to unexpected behaviour - for example lesson attempts may not be recorded for a Site Administrator and Site Administrators may not be able to submit assignments or quiz attempts.

 Only existing Site Administrators can add new Site Administrators to the list by following these steps:

-From the Administration block go to Site administration > Users > Permissions > Site administrators.
+- From the Administration menu go to Users > Permissions > Site administrators.